cybertron288/todo-app/README.md

 2. Edit Task: Click the pencil icon next to any task to edit it.
 Modify the details and click "Update".
 3. Delete Task: Click the trash icon next to any task to delete it.
 4. Mark as Completed: Click the checkbox next to any task to mark it as completed.
-5. Accordion: Click on the task status headers (In Progress, Pending, Completed) to toggle the visibility of tasks under each status.
+5. Accordion: Click on the task status headers (In progress, Pending, Completed) to toggle the visibility of tasks under each status.